VPAC/matappprog/matappprog.md

 Cover art composed by Michael D'Silva, featuring several clusters operated by the Victorian Partnership for Advanced Computing.

-"Mathematical Applications and Programming: R, Octave, Maxima, and gretl" is licensed under a Creative Commons Attribution 4.0 International License.
+"Mathematical Applications and Programming: R, Octave, and Maxima" is licensed under a Creative Commons Attribution 4.0 International License.

 All trademarks are property of their respective owners.